Utilize our free research services

 The Barbershop Harmony Society Archives is a live resource for research and information.
 We cater to members of the Society as well as the public.
 Our service is FREE of charge and we are happy to help with any and all inquires.

-How To Donate Artifacts To The Society
+Donate Artifacts To The Society

 The Society Archives houses the world’s largest collection of barbershop memorabilia.
 We consistently receive artifacts, recordings, papers and photos from multiple sources.
-While we ALWAYS want to give historically important items a good home, however some items offered are already in the collection.
+While we ALWAYS want to give historically important items a good home, some items offered are already in the collection.

 In many cases we suggest the donor offer their items to their chapter, district or local library.
 Our space is limited but we do everything we can to help the donor by accepting their memorabilia.